caiannello/WAV2VGM/README.md

 Examples are provided demonstrating famous speeches as well as a conversion of a classic arcade tune from YM2151 (OPM) to YMF262M!
 (OPL3)

-- NEWS! - 2024-11-14

-I found a really crappy bug today that was throwing away HALF of the available synth channels and corrupting the remaining ones!
-She's sounding a lot better now, so I had to update all the examples.
-The AI experiments are still underway, and training is going better.
-(I think that bug as confusing the neural network, too.)
-I'm hopeful we'll see some 2-op and 4-op goodness pretty soon!

 Directory Content:

   doc -                 Currently just some screenshots